mjaimin/DesignPatterns/README.md

   + **Proxy:** An object representing another object or Provides a placeholder to a more complex class that is costly to instantiate.

-##Behavioral Patterns
+##Behavioural Patterns
-Behavioural patterns define manners of communication between classes and objects.
+Deal with dynamic interactions among societies of classes and objects.

   + **Mediator:** Defines simplified communication between classes